-The findings in Table 7. inferred that there were strong accordance among beneficiaries of Mamoodu in ranking the capital assets possessed by them in order of financial capital (4.02), followed by human capital (3.76), physical capital (3.26), social capital (2.34) and natural capital (1.62).
-In comparison with other two watersheds, there was slight deviation in ranking order of capital assets by beneficiaries.
-Here financial capital was found to be dominating other capitals in contrast to human capital in other two watersheds.
+The findings in Table 7. inferred that there were strong accordance among beneficiaries of Mamoodu in ranking the capital assets possessed by them in order of financial capital (4.02), followed by human capital (3.76), physical capital (3.26), social capital (2.34), and natural capital (1.62).
+In comparison with the other two watersheds, there was slight deviation in ranking order of capital assets by beneficiaries.
+Here financial capital was found to dominate other capitals in contrast to human capital in other two watersheds.
 Apart from these, the ranking order was similar to other watersheds.
 This was attributed to relatively high average monthly income levels of beneficiaries in Mamoodu due to more land holding size, common property resources, livestock possession and economic orientation.

 CONCLUSION

 The study inferred a mixed trend of livelihood security in Kerala.
-This is indicated by increasing human capital but decreasing natural capital in watersheds under study.
-This contrast suggests that although people are becoming more developed, the ecological foundations of their livelihoods are under stress.
-Natural capital is key capital that underline long-term livelihood sustainability.
-Hence effective watershed management need to focus on reversing land degradation while leveraging the growing human capital to promote climate resilient agriculture, technological adoptions and local institution empowerment.
-Kerala state government could enforce strict regulation on land-use change especially in wetlands, steep slopes and problematic soils.
-The diverse topography, acidic soil, high rainfall and population density in Kerala demands for scientific and ecosystem based watershed planning.
+This is indicated by the increasing human capital accompanied by a decreasing natural capital in the watersheds under study.
+This contrast suggests that although people are becoming more informed and educated, the ecological foundations of their livelihoods are under stress.
+Natural capital is key capital that underlines long-term livelihood sustainability.
+Hence effective watershed management needs to focus on reversing land degradation, while leveraging the growing human capital to promote climate resilient agriculture, technological adoptions and local institution empowerment.
+The Kerala state Government could enforce strict regulation on land-use change, especially in wetlands, steep slopes and problematic soils.
+The diverse topography, acidity of soils, high rainfall and population density in Kerala demand for scientific and ecosystem based watershed planning.

 COMPETING INTERESTS DISCLAIMER: